cs3216/cs3216.github.io/website/coursework/mobile/index.md

 :::info Milestone

-**Milestone 9:** Set up HTTPS for your application, and also redirect users to the <code>https://</code> version if the user tries to access your site via <code>http://</code>.
-HTTPS doesn’t automatically make your end-to-end communication secure.
+**Milestone 9:** Set up HTTPS for your application, and also redirect users to the `https://` version if the user tries to access your site via `http://`.
+HTTPS doesn't automatically make your end-to-end communication secure.
 List 3 best practices for adopting HTTPS for your application.

 :::